luke-d-moore/DrawShapes/readme.txt

 5) Height must be greater than 0
 Applies only to TextBox
 6) Text must not be null
-make a new class which I can use for the validation methods to be reused in each of the shape classes The new validation class does not depend on which class is using it so its methods should all be static, therefore make the class static too in each of the constructors call the validate methods that apply to that shape and then if all return true then carry on constructing the object build each of the validate methods using TDD write the tests, I know I want the exceptions to be thrown in each of the cases mentioned above
+in each of the constructors call the validate methods that apply to that shape and then if all return true then carry on constructing the object build each of the validate methods using TDD write the tests, I know I want the exceptions to be thrown in each of the cases mentioned above